cython/cython/docs/src/userguide/sharing_declarations.rst

 This section describes a new set of facilities for making C declarations, functions and extension types in one Cython module available for use in another Cython module.
-These facilities are closely modelled on the Python import mechanism, and can be thought of as a compile-time version of it.
+These facilities are closely modeled on the Python import mechanism, and can be thought of as a compile-time version of it.

 Definition and Implementation files